thomas-cong/CBraMod/README.md

 </div>

 ## 🔧 The repository is updating ...
+**We are currently developing the code to fine-tune models for downstream tasks.**

 ## 🔥 How to Pretrain
 You can pretrain CBraMod on our pretraining dataset or your custom pretraining dataset using the following code: